Benuhx/EventParserForFacebook/README.md

 # HowTo Use
 1. [Download Release binary](https://github.com/Benuhx/EventParserForFacebook/releases) (available for Windows, Linux, Raspberry Pi and MacOS)
 2. Start FacebookEventParser once.
-An emtpy config file will be generated
+An empty config file will be generated
-3. Modfiy the config file (see section below)
+3. Modify the config file (see section below)
-4. Run FacebookEventParser regulary
+4. Run FacebookEventParser regularly

 ## HowTo Config
 The config is located next to the executables.
 It is called 'config.yaml'